akash-cs13/ESE-Sem1/README.md

    - Worked on Inspection of Fault Tree Analysis

 2. **Akhil Narayanaswamy:**
-   - Worked on State Machine Diagram and Implementation on wokwi and inspected the Activity Diagram and Sequence Diagram
+   - Worked on State Machine Diagram and Implementation on wokwi.
+   - Inspected the Activity Diagram and Sequence Diagram.

 3. **Krithika Premkumar:**
    - Deriving Requirements Diagram, Context Diagram, Block Diagram, Activity Diagrams and Fault Tree Analysis